Javascript is not enabled.

 Executive Vice President and Chief Public Policy Officer

-As Chief Public Policy Officer for AARP, Debra leads a team of 150 experts in all aspects of policy development, analysis, research, and global thought leadership.
-She and her teams produce policy and research insights and solutions that help communities, lawmakers, and the private sector improve our lives as we age.
+As Chief Public Policy Officer for AARP, Debra leads a team of 150 experts in all aspects of policy development, analysis, research, and global thought leadership to produce policy and research insights and solutions that help communities, lawmakers, and the private sector improve our lives as we age.

-Debra serves as an AARP spokesperson on a diverse set of issues, including retirement and financial security, health care and healthy longevity, engaging a multi-generational workforce, and long-term care and caregiving.
-In this role, she connects with a range of national and international stakeholders through events and speaking engagements with institutions such as Forbes, the Aspen Institute, the United Nations, the Organization for Economic Co-operation and Development (OECD), and the World Economic Forum (WEF).
-She has appeared in or been quoted by media outlets including The New York Times, Bloomberg, USA Today, NBC Nightly News, CBS News, The Huffington Post, The Washington Post, and Politico.
+Debra serves as an AARP spokesperson on a diverse set of issues including long-term care and caregiving, financial security, health and longevity, and engaging a multi-generational workforce.
+She connects with a range of stakeholders such as the United Nations, the World Economic Forum, the Organization for Economic Co-operation and Development (OECD), Forbes and the Aspen Institute.

-Previously, as staff director for the U.S. Senate Special Committee on Aging, Debra worked across the aisle to increase retirement security, lower the cost of health care, protect vulnerable seniors, safeguard consumers, make the pharmaceutical industry more transparent, and improve our nation’s long term care system.
+Previously, as staff director for the U.S. Senate Special Committee on Aging, Debra worked across the aisle to increase retirement security, lower health care costs, protect vulnerable seniors, make the pharmaceutical industry more transparent, and improve our long-term care system.

-Debra is a writer and public speaker, a mom, and an advocate for those whose voices need to be heard.
+Debra is a public speaker, mom, and an advocate for those whose voices need to be heard.

 Follow her at @policydeb and on LinkedIn.